 SVETLANA’S FIRST CHRISTMAS AWAY FROM HOME

 A last-minute substitute attempts to preside over a Christmas pageant, which has devolved into chaos – unruly kids, a pushy parent, a church busybody, a kitchen on fire.
 And then there’s the foreign exchange student, who’s supposed to be the angel, who is in the restroom in tears because it’s her first Christmas away from home.
 Then something unexpected happens.
 Cast: 21 – 6 adults (four female, one male, one non-gender), 7 teenagers (five female, two male), 8 early teens or pre-teens (one female, seven non-gender.)

-* Scheduled to be produced by Victorian Players, Youngstown, Ohio, December 2016.
+* Produced by Victorian Players, Youngstown, Ohio, December 2016.

-* Scheduled to be produced by Red River Revue, Clarksville, Texas, December 2017.
+* Produced by Red River Revue, Clarksville, Texas, December 2017.